rjspencer/docs/theming.md

 	defaults to none

+**if:HasTags**
+Checks to see if a piece of content has tags or not

+**if:AccountLikedContent**
+Checks to see if an admin of the account liked the content in question

+`userId`

+	the user ID of a specific admin to check for

+	accepted values are any user ID that is an admin for the account

+	defaults to none

+`contentType`

+	the content type slug of the content to check

+	accepted values are {ContentType-Audio}, {ContentType-Blog}, `blog_reposts`, {ContentType-Events}, {ContentType-Photos}, {ContentType-Statuses}, status_reposts, {ContentType-Videos}, {ContentType-Store}

+    defaults to whatever the current item is in the Theming Engine

+`contentId`

+	the content ID of the content to check

+	accepted values are {ContentType-Audio}, {ContentType-Blog}, `blog_reposts`, {ContentType-Events}, {ContentType-Photos}, {ContentType-Statuses}, status_reposts, {ContentType-Videos}, {ContentType-Store}

+    defaults to whatever the current item is in the Theming Engine

 ### Pages
 **page:Error404**
 `/AnyPageThatDoesNotExist` - This page will be loaded whenever a unknown URL structure is hit